-When considering your estate planning, several automated do-it-yourself legal document service providers such as LegalZoom, Rocket Lawyer and Nolo Press want you to believe that preparing a California will is easy.
-Often these services are inexpensive, designed to take less than 15 minutes to complete, and proclaim that the document you create is legally valid.
-Though this type of service may be efficient and cheap, completing a fill-in-the-blank will without some type of professional help may not be in your best interest.
-Read on to learn more.
+Oftentimes, automated DIY legal document service providers such as LegalZoom, Rocket Lawyer and Nolo Press claim that preparing a California will is easy.
+These services are inexpensive and designed to take less than 15 minutes to complete.
+Plus, they proclaim that the document you create with them is legally valid.
+However, despite the perceived convenience and efficiency of these types of services, completing a fill-in-the-blank will without some type of professional help may not be in your best interest.

 The Downsides of a Fill-in-the-Blank Will

-Most fill-in-the-blank wills are one size fit all.
-Generic wills purchased online or in stores are not custom tailored to fit a person’s needs.
-It is rare for strangers to share similar circumstances when it comes to estate planning.
-Fill-in-the-blank wills often fail to address new estate planning laws, taxes, the guardianship of children, and contingencies in the event the testator is predeceased by his/her spouse, child or beneficiary.
+Most fill-in-the-blank wills are “one size fits all”.
+Unfortunately, these generic wills are not custom-tailored to fit every person’s individual needs.
+In fact, individuals rarely share similar circumstances when it comes to estate planning.
+Thus, fill-in-the-blank wills often fail to address new estate planning laws, taxes, the guardianship of children, and contingencies in the event the testator is predeceased by their spouse, child or beneficiary.

-According to Consumer Reports, after evaluating online services such as LegalZoom, Nolo and Rocket Lawyer, the non-profit agency concluded that most fill-in-the-blank will-writing products and services do not meet the majority of people’s legal needs.
-Consumer Reports advised that people with small and simple estates would likely benefit from using alternative hands-on professional services.
+According to the non-profit agency Consumer Reports after evaluating online services such as LegalZoom, Nolo and Rocket Lawyer, most fill-in-the-blank will products and services do not meet the majority of people’s legal needs.
+Furthermore, Consumer Reports advised that people with small and simple estates would likely benefit from using alternative hands-on professional services.

 You may think you are saving money by completing a fill-in-the-blank-will.
-In retrospect however, you may be subjecting your estate to having your estate distributed in a way that is different than what you intended.
+However, you may also be subjecting your estate to improper distribution.
 Whether you have a small or large estate, hiring a professional to prepare your will or trust is money wisely spent.
-However, you don’t need to hire an attorney or spend thousands of dollars for this process!
+That being said, you don’t need to hire an attorney or spend thousands of dollars for this process!

 A client recently contacted us to probate their father’s estate.
-The client’s father had used LegalZoom’s online will service to create his will with the intent of disinheriting one of his wayward children.
-Unfortunately the will that he prepared online was not in proper form nor was it properly signed.
-As a result, the probate court could not enter the will into probate because of the inconsistencies it contained.
-In settling the estate, the court ordered the estate be equally distributed to all the decedent’s children, including the one our client’s father had intended to disinherit.
+The client’s father had used LegalZoom’s online will service.
+Additionally, he created his will with the intent of disinheriting one of his wayward children.
+Unfortunately, the will that he prepared online was not in proper form nor properly signed.
+As a result, the court could not enter the will into probate because of its inconsistencies.
+In settling the estate, the court ordered equal distribution to all the decedent’s children.
+However, this included the child our client’s father had intended to disinherit.

 We never recommend fill-in-the-blank wills.
-Too often we have ended up faced with picking up the pieces, trying to settle messy probate estates of decedents that tried to create a will without basic professional help.
-These situations have sadly often resulted in estates being distributed in a way completely opposite of the decedent’s intentions simply because the will was improperly prepared and/or executed.
+Unfortunately, we are commonly tasked with trying to settle messy probate estates for which decedents created wills without basic professional help.
+Oftentimes, such estates are distributed in a way completely opposite of the decedent’s intentions simply because the will was improperly prepared and/or executed.